Why I'm not going for an iPhone again

 Apple iPhone 3GS - June 2009

 The next phone is the phone that changed it all, the iPhone.
 I can't honestly believe that I chose an iPhone in the end.
-I'm not saying I dislike it, but at the time I was very anti-Apple due to their positioning against other companies.
+I'm not saying I dislike it, but at the time I was very anti-Apple.
 However, I did choose the iPhone 3GS and I'm glad I gave it a go.
 The iPhone has been in my opinion my favourite of all my phones.
 My iPhone package was an upgrade, again on O2 as they were the only provider for the iPhone anyway, and this time I had to pay out a whole £150 initially and then £35 a month (which was at £37 a month by the time I was finished with it).

 Yep, I went back to HTC again!
 I fell in love with the style of the HTC HD7 in comparison to the iPhone 4.
 Yes the iPhone 4 is nice when you compare it to the 3GS, but I felt that the HD7 was a more attractive device than the iPhone 4.
 What's not as nice here is the lower resolution display, but it is still adequate for the HD7.
 There are some really neat features about this device, first of all though, the key feature about it is that it runs on Windows Phone 7, which is a new operating system from Microsoft designed not as an upgrade to Windows Mobile but as the successor operating system and for the first time the operating system is actually aimed at the consumer market rather than the mobile professional market or the enterprise market.